lmfit/lmfit-py/doc/index.rst

 A few other optimization routines are also supported, including `Nelder-Mead`_ simplex downhill, Powell's method, COBYLA, Sequential Least Squares methods as implemented in `scipy.optimize.fmin`_, and several others from `scipy.optimize`_.
-Some methods, including the `L-BFGS`_ (limited memory Broyden-Fletcher-Goldfarb-Shanno) algorithm as implemented in `scipy.optimize.l_bfgs_b`_ and the `simulated annealing`_ algorithm as implemented in `scipy.optimize.anneal`_ are implemented, but appear to not work very well.
-In their native form, some of these methods setting upper or lower bounds on parameters, or adding constraints on fitted variables.
-By using Parameter objects, lmfit allows bounds and constraints for all of these methods, and makes it easy to swap between methods.
-These algorithms generally perform worse for most data fitting problems, but they are available and can be easily tried without changing the objective function or set of Parameters.
+In their native form, some of these methods setting allow upper or lower bounds on parameter variables, or adding constraints on fitted variables.
+By using Parameter objects, lmfit allows bounds and constraints for *all* of these methods, and makes it easy to swap between methods without hanging the objective function or set of Parameters.

-Finally, because this approach of using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.
+Finally, because the approach derived from `MINPACK-1`_ usin the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.

 lmfit and this document are a work in progress.